 1. A Streamlined Sink

 Sinks aren’t necessarily the first thing that comes to most people’s minds when they plan a kitchen remodel, but they’re an integral part of the finished product.
 You want a sink that complements your appliances and countertops, and is both attractive and highly functional.
 Don’t feel limited to stainless steel, although it is always a timeless option.
-Integrate your sink with your choice of countertop, or pick almost any shade when opting for a porcelain sink.
-Enamel cast iron is another durable, good-looking alternative.
+Integrate your sink with your choice of countertop, or pick almost any shade when opting for porcelain.
+Enamel cast iron is another durable and attractive alternative.

 2. Top-of-the-Line Appliances

 Materials are not the only way to make appliances modern.
 As the Internet of Things continues to grow, many appliances feature internet connectivity.
 Instead of opening the refrigerator, you can now view the interior remotely.
-High tech will continue to grow and dominate the kitchen.
+High tech will continue to grow and modernize the contemporary kitchen.